Do you have a plan in place should a serious injury occur to one of your paddlers? What would you do first? Who would you call for assistance?

 • Have a cell phone with you and make sure the battery is fully charged.
 If this is not possible, find out the exact location of a telephone you can use at all times.
 Have spare change in case you need to use a pay phone.

 • Have on hand a medical profile for each athlete so that this information can be provided to emergency medical personnel.
-Include in this profile signed consent from the parent/guardian to authorize medical treatment in an emergency. (its good to know if a paddler may have medication in their bag, car, etc or has allergies to certain things)
+Include in this profile signed consent from the parent/guardian to authorize medical treatment in an emergency (it’s good to know if a paddler may have medication in their bag, car, etc or has allergies to certain things).

 • Prepare directions for Emergency Medical Services (EMS) to follow to reach the site as quickly as possible.
-You may want to include information such as the closest major intersection, one-way streets, or major landmarks. (know easy evacuation points from the river and how to get in and out from these points, GPS points and a map is also a great way to keep track)
+You may want to include information such as the closest major intersection, one-way streets, or major landmarks (know easy evacuation points from the river and how to get in and out from these points; GPS points and a map is also a great way to keep track).

 • Have a first-aid kit accessible and properly stocked at all times (all trip leaders are required to carry a first-aid kit).